shreyas-satish/govote/faq.md

 **The map says my address is not in Bangalore**

 The map only tracks BBMP constituencies, so a few Bengaluru Rural/Urban constituencies that aren't under BBMP are not covered.
-You can still use the form to register to vote, we will add some more resources here soon.
+You can still use the form to register to vote, and check your address against <https://kgis.ksrsac.in/pollinginfo/> for now.

 **I don't have a pre existing voter Id, help?**